ls1intum/Artemis/docs/user/exercises/quiz.rst

             - Preview View: Enables the student view.

-        - **Create Apollon Drag-And-Drop Question**
+        - **Add Apollon Drag-And-Drop Question**

-            - In the quiz exercises section click on the Add Quiz button |CreateDragAndDropQuizButton|.
+            - In the quiz edit view click the Add Quiz button |CreateDragAndDropQuizButton|.

                     .. figure:: quiz/apollon-diagrams.png
                         :align: center

-                - On the Apollon diagram page, it is possible to see the list of Apollon diagrams and the possible actions to perform with them.
+                - In the Apollon diagram view, it is possible to see the list of existing Apollon diagrams and the possible actions to perform with them.

                     - Open
                     - Delete